 Initially, there is a lot of swelling, and it can be several weeks to months before your body is back to normal.
 Wearing compression garments will help with the swelling and any discomfort.
 I haven’t experienced any issues with bulges, hernias, or swelling beyond the initial recovery period, but I have heard of patients who do.
 The good news is, if you address these issues with the surgeons, they can often repair these issues.
 For some people, it may just be a matter of noticing their lower abdominal area more than before surgery because tissue from that area has been removed.
 Others may have a clinical bulge or weakness, and the doctors should evaluate that.

 Should I do nipple reconstruction?

-This is a personal decision, but I am very happy I opted to have nipple reconstruction.
+This is a personal decision, but I am pleased I opted to have nipple reconstruction.
 It makes a huge difference aesthetically and really minimizes the appearance of the scars.
 DIEP flap scars are often circular or oval in shape, so having nipples reconstructed into the middle of the circles gives a more “normal” appearance and made my reconstruction feel more complete.
 The surgery is very quick and minimally invasive.
-Initially, the nipples will be very swollen, but after a couple of months settle very nicely.
+Initially, the nipples will be very swollen, but after a couple of months, settle very nicely.
 I enjoy looking down and seeing the slight nipple protruding instead of just a completely flat surface.
 Eventually, I will have areola tattooing to add the finishing touch of color.
 There are other options for nipples if you choose not to have them surgically reconstructed.
-You can get nipple tattooing, and even 3D nipple tattoos.
+You can get nipple tattooing and even 3D nipple tattoos.
 There are also prosthetic nipples that look very realistic.